element-hq/element-meta/docs/crypto/trust_v1.md

         - For regular / topic rooms, all users including yourself, are considered when decorating a room
         - For 1:1 and group DM rooms, all other users (i.e. excluding yourself) are considered when decorating a room
   - States (**with TOFU**)
-    - Room is encrypted and other users are TOFU-trusted and only have verified devices (grey shield)
+    - Room is encrypted and other users are TOFU-trusted or manually verified (grey shield)
     - Room is encrypted but at least one user violates its **verified** identity (identity mismatch; red shield with exclamation mark)
-    - Room is encrypted and the user has **verified** the identity of all other users in the room and they have verified all their devices (green shield with checkmark)
+    - Room is encrypted and the user has **verified** the identity of all other users in the room (green shield with checkmark)

 ## Behavior for identity mismatch